psastras/typescript-rollup-skeleton/README.md

 ## Development

 The template includes a development mode which watches and serves the library via the `index.html` page.
-Changes to the library are automatically transpiled and hot-reloaded into the browser.
+Changes to the library and tests are automatically transpiled, run and hot-reloaded into the browser.
 To enable development mode, run the following command:

 ```shell
 yarn run watch